Travel to and Gatherings on PEI :

-The team at Meetings and Conventions PEI is here to work with our partners and our clients, as we look to recover and rebound our industry in the coming months.
+The team at Meetings and Conventions PEI is here to work with our partners and our clients, as we look to recover and rebound our industry.
 We are essential to the visitor economy of PEI and the recovery of our sector on PEI.

-We will meet again and celebrate our Island hospitality and strong industry on PEI.
+We want to help you meet again and celebrate our Island hospitality and strong industry on PEI.

 All non-essential travel into Prince Edward Island from outside of the “Atlantic Bubble” is prohibited.
 Peace officers are authorized to turn any person(s) away who attempts to enter the province for unnecessary travel and to require any person(s) to leave the province immediately.
 To minimize these occurrences, PEI has implemented a Pre-Travel Approval Process for travelers.
 For details, visit Pre-Travel Approval Process

 On May, 1, 2020 the PEI Government launched the Renew PEI, Together outlining the guiding principles and phased approach to reopening businesses, services and public spaces.
 The plan will be implemented in four distinct phases with a progressive lifting of public health measures on individuals, communities and organizations over three-week periods.
 Progression will be gradual and constantly evaluated based on the latest public health information from PEI’s Chief Public Health Office.
 Decisions during each phase will be based on public health evidence and continuous monitoring.
 If there are concerns about moving into a next phase, progress will be slowed, halted or even reversed to continue to protect the health and safety of Islanders.